Peter King: Inside Kirk Cousins' fast free agency

 It was a curious decision by McCartney.
 Cousins had waited more than two years for this chance to be on the open market.
 Now it was going to be a sprint?
 “I never used the words ‘silent auction,’” McCartney said Saturday, “but that’s what this was.
 I made it clear to each team that if they held back, it was going to hurt them.”

 Two reasons McCartney wanted to do it this way: Because several teams had quarterback needs, he knew if one or two teams sensed they were out, Cousins’ market could deflate quickly.
-Teams are pragmatic; the fans want their GMs to shoot for the moon, but in this game of quarterback musical chairs, if one team had only one other quarterback it really wanted—Denver and Case Keenum, for instance (which was the truth)—and learned it wasn’t the frontrunner, there’s a good chance it would exit quickly.
+Teams are pragmatic; the fans want their GMs to shoot for the moon, but in this game of quarterback musical chairs, if one team had only one other quarterback it really wanted—Denver and Case Keenum, for instance (which was the truth)—and learned it wasn’t the front-runner, there’s a good chance it would exit quickly.

 And a fully guaranteed deal was going to be a high priority.
 Surprisingly, this wasn’t a big problem with the teams wanting Cousins.
 “There will be no discounts,” McCartney said.

 The pitches were strong, without many upsets.
 Arizona pushed its strong core of young premier players (David Johnson, Chandler Jones, Patrick Peterson).
 The Jets pushed their $100 million in cap room, the fact that offensive coordinator Jeremy Bates would continue the kind of system and game-planning that Cousins knew from Washington, and that he’d be a franchise quarterback in the biggest market in the league.
-The Vikings felt they had everything in place except a premier quarterback to win multiple titles—plus a new facility and a new stadium.
+The Vikings felt they had everything in place to win multiple titles except a premier quarterback—plus a new facility and a new stadium.

 Denver?
 The Broncos didn’t make an offer.
 This went to McCartney’s reason for making this a silent auction: Denver liked Keenum, didn’t want to pay in the neighborhood of $30 million a year guaranteed for a quarterback with so many other prominent players to pay.
-It came down to this for Elway: Keenum for $10 million to $12 million per year less than Cousins, and the Broncos knew near the start of the legal tampering period they could get Keenum.
+It came down to this for John Elway: Keenum for $10 million to $12 million per year less than Cousins, and the Broncos knew near the start of the legal tampering period they could get Keenum.
 Ten hours into the period, Denver had reached agreement with Keenum on a two-year, $36 million guaranteed deal.

 McCartney understood Elway’s approach—Elway didn’t want to be left at the altar.
 McCartney did think, What harm would it do to make an offer?
-But Elway liked Keenum a lot, and felt he couldn’t wait till Thursday or Friday to see if he’d get Cousins.
+But Elway liked Keenum a lot, and felt he couldn’t wait until Thursday or Friday to see if he’d get Cousins.

 Meanwhile, McCartney found time to discuss the three offers with Cousins that afternoon.
 There were no others.
 They prioritized Minnesota, because the Vikings were amenable to making Cousins the highest-paid quarterback in the game, fully guaranteed, at about three years and $84 million, and they were the closest to winning now.
-But Cousins was firm that he wouldn’t sign until he met the coaches and staff—he did not know offensive coordinator John DeFilippo, and didn’t know quarterback coach Kevin Stefanski well.
+But Cousins was firm that he wouldn’t sign until he met the coaches and staff—he did not know offensive coordinator John DeFilippo, and didn’t know quarterbacks coach Kevin Stefanski well.
 The Jets were two (thanks to Jeremy Bates, and, presumably, a higher offer), Arizona three.
 McCartney and Cousins had several conversations about all of the teams.
-But one point McCartney wanted Cousins to realize about the two teams was this: The Vikings were closer to winning right now, with a talented young base, and the kind of team that could win when Cousins didn’t play his best.
+But one point McCartney wanted Cousins to realize about the two teams was this: The Vikings were closer to winning right now, with a talented young base and the kind of team that could win when Cousins didn’t play his best.
 The Jets didn’t have as good a supporting cast, and so Cousins might have to be more of a team-carrier there.
 And in New York, there wouldn’t be the kind of patience there’d be in Minnesota if Cousins struggled.

-McCartney did say last week that Cousins didn’t take the biggest deal, so that infers the Jets offered more money than the Vikings.
-In fact, the Broncos felt sure the Jets would be the highest bidders of the four teams.
+McCartney did say last week that Cousins didn’t take the biggest deal, so that implies that the Jets offered more money than the Vikings.
+In fact, the Broncos felt sure that the Jets would be the highest bidders of the four teams.

-At about 8 or 9 p.m., McCartney called the Vikings to tell them they’d be Cousins’ first visit Wednesday night and Thursday, with no promises.
+At about 8 or 9 p.m., McCartney called the Vikings to tell them they’d be Cousins’ first visit on Wednesday night and Thursday, with no promises.
 By later that night, taking advantage of the two-hour time difference between Chicago and Arizona, McCartney told Keim that he couldn’t guarantee him a Cousins visit, and if he had to move on, he’d understand.
 On Tuesday at 9:15 a.m., McCartney called the Jets.
 The Jets wanted to be assured they’d get to make their case to Cousins one-on-one.

 “That was a tough phone call,” McCartney said.
 “They were clearly frustrated.
 They wanted to be guaranteed a visit.
 I told them I couldn’t guarantee a visit, that if he goes to Minnesota and loves it, he could sign.
 They were not happy about that.
 I understand, but I told everyone all along what the rules were, and we abided by them.”

 That set up a strange-bedfellows kind of conversation.
 The Jets’ veteran quarterback fallback was Josh McCown, a McCartney client.
-The Jets had to position themselves to make sure when the music stopped and the musical chairs got filled, they’d still be able to get McCown—at least.
+The Jets had to position themselves to make sure that when the music stopped and the musical chairs got filled, they’d still be able to get McCown—at least.
 By later that morning, Tuesday, they were talking McCown with McCartney.
 But Buffalo also was seriously interested in McCown, so the Jets put their best contractual foot forward there and ensured they’d keep the trusted veteran who played so well last year, at 38.
 McCown to the Jets, one year, $5 million signing bonus, $5 million salary.
 At 39, he’d make the most money of his well-traveled NFL career.

-McCartney knew now the visit by Cousins was vital—because they might not have great options if for some reason Cousins hated something about the Vikings.
-Minnesota sent its plane to Atlanta where Cousins was spending time with his in-laws Wednesday at the start of the free agency period—4 p.m.
+McCartney knew now that the visit by Cousins was vital—because they might not have great options if for some reason Cousins hated something about the Vikings.
+Minnesota sent its plane to Atlanta, where Cousins was spending time with his in-laws, Wednesday at the start of the free agency period—4 p.m.
 ET.
-Accompanied by GM Rick Spielman, Cousins and his wife Julie and son Cooper flew to Minneapolis to join a contingent of 13 for dinner Wednesday night, including owner Mark Wilf, coach Mike Zimmer, Spielman, DeFilippo and wife, Stefanski and wife, tight end Kyle Rudolph and wife, and wideout Adam Thielen and wife.
+Accompanied by Vikings GM Rick Spielman, Cousins and his wife, Julie, and son, Cooper, flew to Minneapolis to join a contingent of 13 for dinner Wednesday night, including owner Mark Wilf, coach Mike Zimmer, Spielman, DeFilippo and wife, Stefanski and wife, tight end Kyle Rudolph and wife, and wideout Adam Thielen and wife.
 Independently, Cousins’ mom and dad came in to help babysit Cooper and experience the moment, and that night McCartney got a call from Don Cousins.
-The Vikings had left two Cousins jerseys—Vikings, purple, number 8, with COUSINS on the back—in the parents’ hotel room, one for dad and one for mom.
+The Vikings had left two Cousins jerseys—Vikings purple, number 8, with COUSINS on the back—in the parents’ hotel room, one for dad and one for mom.
 “That’s the first time I ever got a jersey from a team,” Don Cousins told McCartney.

 While Cousins was flying to Minnesota, two important things happened.
 McCartney worked out the final wrinkles in the contract; there would be no-trade and no-transition-tag clauses in the three-year deal, fully guaranteed.
 But McCartney couldn’t accept it without Cousins’ nod.
 Also while the plane was in the air: Spielman told Cousins the Vikings were finalizing a trade for Trevor Siemian of the Broncos.
 During the negotiations, McCartney had stressed to the Vikings how important a helpful backup quarterback would be to Cousins.
-What a coincidence—McCartney represented Siemian.
+What a coincidence—McCartney represents Siemian.
 Late Wednesday, Siemian was officially a Viking.

 At 8:15 p.m., between the appetizer and the entrée, Cousins saw a text from McCartney, still in Chicago.
 The agent wanted to know how dinner was going.